 The purpose of internal controls is to prevent risk events and to protect your company’s ability to maintain operations should an event occur.
-Having these systems in place will prevent lost profits and help you grow your business moving forward.
+These systems will prevent lost profits and help you grow your business.

 In addition, robust internal control procedures can help you:

 The most apparent benefit of internal controls is the protection they provide.
-In addition, your organization will be considerably less vulnerable with a defense plan in place.
+Your organization will be considerably less vulnerable with a defense plan in place.

 All companies are at risk from business interruptions, cyber-attacks, market changes, and more.
 By preparing for these inevitabilities in advance, you’ll be able to weather them successfully and keep your business moving forward, come what may.